Code of Business Conduct

 - Anti-boycott Laws.
-Anti-boycott laws are designed to prevent businesses from cooperating with unsanctioned boycotts, whether by way of: (i) refusal to do business with another person; (ii) discriminatory employment practices; (iii) furnishing information on the race, religion, sex or national origin of any U.S. person; (iv) furnishing information concerning any person’s affiliations or business relationships with a boycotted country or any person believed to be restricted from doing business in the boycotting country; or (v) utilization of letters of credit containing boycott provisions.
+Anti-boycott laws are designed to prevent businesses from cooperating with unsanctioned boycotts, whether by way of: (I) refusal to do business with another person; (ii) discriminatory employment practices; (iii) furnishing information on the race, religion, sex or national origin of any U.S. person; (iv) furnishing information concerning any person’s affiliations or business relationships with a boycotted country or any person believed to be restricted from doing business in the boycotting country; or (v) utilization of letters of credit containing boycott provisions.
 Revlon is prohibited from participating in or complying with unsanctioned boycotts and is required to promptly report any boycott-related requests.
 Any such requests must be immediately reported to the Chief Compliance Officer.

 - U.S. Trade Sanctions.
 We comply with U.S. trade sanctions regardless of where we operate in the world.
-Currently, trade restrictions or prohibitions are in effect with respect to Cuba, Iran, North Korea, Sudan and Syria, and additional restrictions apply with respect to certain other countries.
+Currently, trade restrictions or prohibitions are in effect with respect to Cuba, Iran, North Korea, Syria, and Crimea, and additional restrictions apply with respect to certain other countries.
 In addition, business dealings with “Specially Designated Nationals,” or other “Denied Persons” as designated by the U.S. government, are prohibited.
 These prohibitions and restrictions are subject to change and may affect exports, imports, travel, currency transactions, and assets and accounts.
 The civil and criminal sanctions that may be imposed for violations are severe.
 Accordingly, employees with responsibility for international activities should consult frequently with the Law Department and/or the Chief Compliance Officer and ensure that third parties are appropriately screened against sanctions lists.